alexbrunius/ihmp/index.md

 # Changelog:

+## 1.10.3.7
+- Reverted halving of LL weight in equipment files while halving the global define.
+This should result in the same values, but fix the bug of infantry and support eq costing no convoys to LL.
+- Add back up/down buttons on production lines.
+- Expanded land combat window to fit 10 divisions in battle and 12 in reserve (from 4/6).
+- Creating naval invasion now has "v" shortcut (removed from garrison order).
+Paradrop now has "g" shortcut.
+- Fixed Integrate War Economies event for Balkan Minors not giving factories.

 ## 1.10.3.6
 - Made Italian Claims on France Focus more available (when any of the possible states are owned by Vichy).
 - Changed events for Italian Claims on France to transfer territory up to the Rhone if Germany agrees.